Azathothas/Stars/README.md

 - [kadeessh/kadeessh](https://github.com/kadeessh/kadeessh) – Kadeessh (formerly Caddy-SSH) is a general-purpose, extensible, modular, memory-safe SSH server built in Go
 - [kahing/goofys](https://github.com/kahing/goofys) – a high-performance, POSIX-ish Amazon S3 file system written in Go
 - [karelorigin/limiter](https://github.com/karelorigin/limiter) – A small command-line utility to artificially limit the input rate to STDIN.
 - [kavishgr/getghrel](https://github.com/kavishgr/getghrel) – getghrel(get github release) is a user-friendly command-line tool that fetches and installs the latest release assets from Github for MacOS and Linux (amd64 and arm64 architectures).
-It automatically detects your operating system and architecture, downloads the relevant binary, and unpacks it, ensuring a hassle-free experience.
+It automatically detects your operating system and architecture, downloads the release, extracts it(if needed), and keep only the binary.
 - [keith-turner/ecoji](https://github.com/keith-turner/ecoji) – Encodes (and decodes) data as emojis
 - [keithknott26/datadash](https://github.com/keithknott26/datadash) – Visualize and graph data in the terminal
 - [kevincobain2000/gobrew](https://github.com/kevincobain2000/gobrew) – Go version manager, written in Go.
 Super simple tool to install and manage Go versions.
 Install go without root.
 Gobrew doesn't require shell rehash.